FailAcademy/learning/adp-london/_slides/week-03/02-state-events.md

 Without the `ref` we would not be able to get this value because JSX doesn't actually return a component instance (just a lightweight representation of what the mounted component should look like).

+???

+**When to Use Refs**

+There are a few good use cases for refs:

+- Managing focus, text selection, or media playback.
+- Triggering imperative animations.
+- Integrating with third-party DOM libraries.

+Avoid using refs for anything that can be done declaratively.

 ---

 template: inverse

 # Component Lifecycle Methods

 ---

 class: center, middle

 ### Component Lifecycle?